JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: yes

-NS: always  hidden layers in blender  Smiels

-NS: sow e are pretty  well off  to make the  first  bump map changes
+NS:  always  hidden layers in blender  Smiels  sow e are pretty  well off  to make the  first  bump map changes

-NS: No  we have an image  and we like to change that

-NS: in order to do that
+NS:  No  we have an image  and we like to change that  in order to do that

 JR: ok black square

-NS: we need to  go to a new setup  Called Image paint

-NS: sorry texture Paint  "TEXTURE APAINT
+NS:  we need to  go to a new setup  Called Image paint  sorry texture Paint  "TEXTURE APAINT
 NS: Before ve do

 DS: ok